medic/cht-docs/content/en/core/overview/test-data-generator.md

 }
 ```

-Based on that previous example.
-The tool will create and push 14 report docs at once (the `amount` is also the batch size pushed into the CHT instance), then it creates 10 hospitals docs, and lastly it will create 5 people docs per each hospital (it's sent in groups of 5 docs to the CHT instance).
+Based on the example above, the tool will create and push 14 report docs at once (the `amount` is also the batch size pushed into the CHT instance), it then creates 10 hospitals docs, and lastly creates 5 people docs for each hospital (it's sent in groups of 5 docs to the CHT instance).

 See the [sample-designs](https://github.com/medic/test-data-generator/tree/main/sample-designs) folder for more examples.